bernallium/dots-and-boxes/README.md

 * Add a *quick-start* mode where game will start with a pre-filled board
 * Add a computer player that users can play against
-* Refactor to leverage the frontend library
+* Refactor to leverage the React.js library